BastienFaure/jarvis/README.rst

 * ``notesfiles`` : the file that will be used for taking notes
 * ``interface`` : the network interface through which test are going to be performed
 * ``editor`` : your preferred editor (``vim``, ``emacs``, whatever)

+Please note that currently, the creation of the ``img`` is mandatory for using screenshot features.
+This may change in future releases.

 If you want to start a new pentest, run the following commands::